-For those who have low serotonin levels, using 5-HTP as a wellness supplement could be a promising solution to many problems, but more research is needed to confirm it’s potential benefits and risks.
+For those with low serotonin levels, using 5-HTP as a wellness supplement could be a promising solution to many problems, but more research is needed to confirm its potential benefits and risks.

-Before you make a decision regarding whether 5-HTP supplementation is right for you, take a look at the research available to assess its potential benefits:
+Before you decide whether 5-HTP supplementation is right for you, take a look at the research available to assess its potential benefits:

 Human research on 5-HTP is still ongoing, but some areas have been researched more heavily than others.
-Here are some of the potential benefits of 5-HTP according to the research available:
+Here are some potential benefits of 5-HTP according to the research available:

-One studyfound that 5-HTP may help to suppress hormones that induce hunger, helping you suppress appetite and aiding in a healthy weight loss routine.
+One study found that 5-HTP may help suppress hormones that induce hunger, helping you suppress appetite and aiding in a healthy weight loss routine.
 Another small study found that diabetic people who received 5-HTP consumed over 400 calories less per day on average compared to the placebo group.

 According to another study, 5-HTP may inhibit the intake of calories from carbohydrates, meaning it could improve blood sugar levels.
-Various other studies (1989, 1991, 1992, 2012) have verified that 5-HTP can increase feelings of fullness or help suppress appetite to potentially improve weight loss efforts.
+Various other studies (1989, 1991, 1992, 2012) have verified that 5-HTP can increase feelings of fullness or help suppress appetite, potentially improving weight loss efforts.
 Two smaller animal studies (1996, 2004) even suggest that 5-HTP can help limit overeating caused by stress or depression, one major cause of obesity.

-Depression is often linked to low serotonin levels, so experts theorize that 5-HTP may be useful for improving depression.
+Depression is often linked to low serotonin levels, so experts theorize that 5-HTP may help improve depression.

 Several studies (1972, 1974, 1980, 2017) have found that 5-HTP may help improve serotonin levels to help combat depression.
 In all of these studies, depression symptoms were lessened with daily 5-HTP doses, but it’s important to note that two of these studies failed to use a placebo control group.

 Some of these studies combined 5-HTP with other substances, like creatine monohydrate or prescription antidepressants.
-While 5-HTP has been shown to potentially improve depression on it’s own, many successes were due to combining 5-HTP with other substances.
+While 5-HTP has been shown to improve depression on its own potentially, many successes were due to combining 5-HTP with other substances.

 The benefits of 5-HTP for depression look promising, but more research is needed to confirm 5-HTP’s benefits as an antidepressant supplement.

-Although researchers are not entirely sure what may cause fibromyalgia, low serotonin levels have often been linked to the condition.
+Although researchers are not entirely sure what may cause fibromyalgia, low serotonin levels are often linked to the condition.
 Some evidence (1985, 1990, 1992) suggests that 5-HTP could improve muscle pain, sleep issues, anxiety, and fatigue caused by fibromyalgia, possibly because of its ability to help balance serotonin levels.

 Again, researchers aren’t entirely sure what causes migraines, but they have been linked to low serotonin levels, so 5-HTP may help.

 5-HTP is known to increase serotonin production, and serotonin can be converted to melatonin by the body.
-One study found that 5-HTP combined with gamma-aminobutyric acid (GABA) decreased the amount of time it took for participants to fall asleep.
+One study found that 5-HTP combined with gamma-aminobutyric acid (GABA) decreased participants' time to fall asleep.
 The combination also improved sleep duration and quality compared to the placebo.

-However, most evidence regarding the benefits of 5-HTP for sleep only look at it’s synergistic benefits when combined with GABA.
+However, most evidence regarding the benefits of 5-HTP for sleep only looks at its synergistic benefits when combined with GABA.
 Most trials involve animal subjects, so more information is needed to understand the impact 5-HTP may have on sleep on its own.

 Here are some things to consider when designing your 5-HTP dosing routine:

-The quality of your wellness supplements is incredibly important, especially since supplements are not regulated the same way as prescription medications.
-Ensure that the 5-HTP supplements you buy comes from a trustworthy manufacturer, specifically that uses a third-party testing process to ensure quality.
+The quality of your wellness supplements is significant, primarily since supplements are not regulated the same way as prescription medications.
+Ensure that the 5-HTP supplements you buy come from a trustworthy manufacturer that uses a third-party testing process to ensure quality.
 You may also look for a company that is experienced with wellness supplements and uses a cGMP compliant manufacturing facility.

-Those who take it for mood enhancement may take one larger dose first thing in the morning with breakfast, or up smaller doses up to three times daily with their meals.
+Those who take it for mood enhancement may take one larger dose first thing in the morning with breakfast or smaller doses up to three times daily with their meals.
 To enjoy the potential benefits of 5-HTP for sleep, you may take your dose about 30 minutes before bed.

-Because 5-HTP is classified as a supplement in the U.S., there are no standardized dosing suggestions available.
+Because 5-HTP is classified as a supplement in the U.S., no standardized dosing suggestions are available.
 However, adults have taken doses ranging from 150-800 mg daily in various studies.